 by Wendy Dobson (University of Toronto Press, 2009)

-Nominated, 2010 National Business Book Award
+Finalist, 2010 National Business Book Award

 “Once on the Lips, Forever on the Hips: